Sources

 The space tug, which delivered Kvant-1 to Mir was then separated from the complex, revealing a rear docking port on the module.

 Over the years, the Kvant-1 became an integral part of the station.
-RKK Energia representatives said that so many communications were drawn through the hatches between the core and Kvant-1 that they had become virtually inseparable.
+RKK Energia representatives said that so many communications were drawn through the hatches between the Core and Kvant-1 that the two spacecraft had become virtually inseparable.
 Along with gyrodines, Kvant-1 eventually became a base for two extendable truss structures and the additional solar panels.

 An isolated view of the Kvant-1 module.
 (The spacecraft was attached to a space tug during autonomous flight to Mir.)
 Credit: TsPK

 The view of the Mir training mockup from the side of the Kvant-1 module.
-Copyright © 2001 by Anatoly Zak
+Copyright © 2000 Anatoly Zak

 The test equivalent of the Kvant-1 module with two add-on truss structures at the RKK Energia's checkout and test station.
-Copyright © 2001 by Anatoly Zak
+Copyright © 2000 Anatoly Zak

 Kvant